AIforGoodSimulator/compartmental-model/README.md

 # Compartment model from AIforGood Simulator

 AIforGood Simulator aims to provide epidimology modelling help to humanitarian NGOs who are working to contain coronavirus outbreak in refugee camps.
-Please fill out the contact form on [our website](https://www.aiforgoodsimulator.com)if you want to get in touch or volunteer with us.
+Please fill out the contact form on [our website](https://www.aiforgoodsimulator.com) if you want to get in touch or volunteer with us.

 # Model description